Funk carioca

-Funk carioca ([ˈfɐ̃k(i) kɐɾiˈɔkɐ, - kaɾ-]), also known as favela funk and, in other parts in the world, baile funk and Brazilian funk, or even simply funk, is a hip hop-influenced style from Rio de Janeiro, blending funk with rap subgenres Miami bass and gangsta rap.
+Funk carioca ([ˈfɐ̃k(i) kɐɾiˈɔkɐ, - kaɾ-]), also known as baile funk and Brazilian funk or simply funk (incorrectly known as "Brazilian Phonk"), is a Brazilian hip hop-influenced music genre from Rio de Janeiro, taking influences from musical styles such as Miami bass and freestyle.

-In Brazil, "Baile funk" refers not to the music, but to the actual parties or discotheques in which the music is played ([ˈbajli], from baile, meaning "ball").
-Although originated in Rio, "Funk carioca" has become increasingly popular among working classes in other parts of Brazil.
-In the whole country, funk carioca is most often simply known as "funk", although it is very musically different from what with "funk music" is internationally meant.
-In fact, it still shows its urban Afro beats influences.
+In Brazil, "baile funk" refers not to the music, but to the actual parties or discotheques in which the music is played ([ˈbajli], from baile, meaning "ball").
+Although it originated in Rio (carioca is a Rio demonym), "funk carioca" has become increasingly popular among working classes in other parts of Brazil.
+In the whole country, funk carioca is most often simply known as "funk", although it is very musically different from the American genre of funk music.
+In fact, it still shows its urban Afrobeat influences.

 Overview

-Funk carioca was once a direct derivative of samba, Miami bass, Latin music, traditional African religious music, Candomble, hip-hop and freestyle (another Miami-based genre) music from the US.
+Funk carioca was once a direct derivative of samba, Miami bass, Latin music, caribbean music, traditional African religious music, candomble, hip-hop and freestyle (another Miami-based genre) music from the US.
 The reason why these genres, very localized in the US, became popular and influential in Rio de Janeiro is due to proximity.
 Miami was a popular plane stop for Rio DJs to buy the latest American records.
 Along with the Miami influence came the longtime influence of the slave trade in Colonial Brazil.
-Various African religions like vodun, and candomble were brought with the enslaved Africans to the Americas.
-The same beat is found in Afro-Religious music in the African diaspora and many black Brazilians identify as being part of this religion.
-This genre of music was mainly started by those in black communities in Brazil, therefore a boiling pot of influences to derive the trademark.
+Various African religions like vodun and candomble were brought with the enslaved Africans to the Americas.
+The same beat is found in Afro-religious music in the African diaspora and many black Brazilians identify as being part of this religion.
+This genre of music was mainly started by those in black communities in Brazil, therefore a boiling pot of influences to derive the hall-mark.

 Many similar types of music genres can be found in Caribbean island nations such as; Jamaica, Cuba, Dominican Republic, Barbados, Haiti, Puerto Rico, among others.
 Bounce music, which originates from New Orleans, Louisiana, also has a similar beat.
-New Orleans, originally a French territory, was a hub for Atlantic slave trade before it was sold to the United States.
-All of these areas with similar music genres retain the influence of American hip hop, African music and Latin music.
+New Orleans, originally a French territory, was a hub for the Atlantic slave trade before it was sold to the United States.
+All of these areas with similar music genres retain the influence of American hip hop, African music, and Latin music.

 During the 1970s, nightclubs in Rio de Janeiro played funk and soul music.
 One of the bands that was formed in this period was Soul Grand Prix.